 Artificial Neural Networks or ANN is an implementation of machine learning, albeit a very advanced implementation of it with many layers.
 Unlike ML where it takes input and makes a decision in a single flow, an ANN has several nodes that each contribute to what to do based on the data.
 Changing the behavior of one node can impact the other nodes as well.
 This creates a more complex structure that closely resembles a human brain.

-One of the most highly anticipated developments in the IoT is the infusion of Artificial Intelligence and Machine Learning (AI/ML) in edge devices.
+One of the most highly anticipated developments in the IoT is the infusion of Artificial Intelligence and Machine Learning.
 By making IoT devices trainable, actionable, and capable of extracting information and learning from the environment, they become more contextually aware and ultimately more useful in a variety of ways.
-Silicon Labs’ wireless SoCs and MCUs support the use of AI/ML, enabling developers to add capability, reduce complexity and take advantage of low-power, low-cost, small-footprint design.

 Edge device sensors can generate vast quantities of raw data, and therefore occupy large amounts of bandwidth.
 AI end nodes can pre-process data help reduce bandwidth usage.

 Specialized AI modeling software create models that are used by small application MCUs, thus avoiding complicated coding typically required to detect subtle differences in raw data.

 AI adds functional benefits and capabilities but without adding to the memory footprint or MCU requirements since code size tends to be reduced.
 Local processing, also reduces current as communications are reduced.